Matiiss/PGCHalloweenJam2022/README.md

 ```
 python entry_point.py
 ```
-from the root directory of this project.
+in the terminal from the root directory of this project.